10 Best Business Computers: Ideal For Small Business Owners

 ASUS ExpertCenter D5 review:

-The first thing about ASUS ExpertCenter D5 that caught my eye was the number of ports.
+The most amazing thing about the ASUS ExpertCenter D5 that caught my eye was the number of ports.
 Seriously, this desktop has more USB ports than a lot of custom PC cases out there.

 You get plenty of USB Type-A ports, some with 5 Gbps speeds, others with 10 Gbps, plus a few USB 2.0 ports for devices that don’t need fast connections.